avallonking/ForestQC/README.md

 $ ForestQC stat -i [input_vcf] -o [output_filename] -c [gc_content_file] -g [gender_file(optional)] -p [ped_file (optional)] -d [discordant_genotype_file (optional)] -w [hwe_file(optional)] --gq [Outlier_GQ] --dp [Outlier_DP] -af [user_defined_features_file (optional)]
 ```

 Second, we need to divide the dataset into good, bad and grey variants.
-User can easily change the thresholds and output filename in the source. *The output files would be three: good.xx, bad.xx and grey.xx.* **Note that you don't have to merge the input file together**
+User can easily change the thresholds and output filename in the source. *The output files would be three: good.xx, bad.xx and grey.xx.* **Note that you don't have to merge the input file together.
+Also, the model used in classification and splitting must be the same.
+Or you would get *ValueError***

 ```sh
 $ ForestQC split -i [input_file] -o [output_filename_suffix (optional)] -t [user_defined_threshold_file (optional)] -af [user_defined_features_names (if user-defined features added in last step, this is required)]
 ```

-Third, we can train our random forest model and apply it on the classification of grey variants. *The output files would be predicted_good_xx and predictred_bad_xx.* **Note that you need to merge all good variants into one file, all bad variants into one file and all grey variants into one file**
+Third, we can train our random forest model and apply it on the classification of grey variants. *The output files would be predicted_good_xx and predictred_bad_xx.* **Note that you need to merge all good variants into one file, all bad variants into one file and all grey variants into one file.
+Also, the model used in classification and splitting must be the same.
+Or you would get *ValueError***

 ```sh
 $ ForestQC classify -g [good_variants] -b [bad_variants] -y [grey_variants] -o [output_filename_suffix (optional)] -af [user_defined_features_names (optional)]